 The purpose of your letter will set the tone for the language you use in your writing, including your greeting and closing salutations.
+The first to note, which should be obvious, is that you are not writing a farewell letter to a colleague.
 Consider your audience because you will use different terms with a colleague versus your boss.
 Your letter purpose may include any one of the following:

 These situations call for a formal letter rather than an email or note and should be written in a format that reflects that formality level.
 Researching your audience as much as possible will also help you craft your letter in the tone it deserves.

 Using the right greeting will set the tone for your letter.
 Beginning your letter correctly will be easier if you use simple letter salutations such as the following:

 Avoiding starting with the person’s first name, which can be misinterpreted as rude or abrupt.
 “Dear” is always a safe choice when starting a business letter.
 When writing to someone who has a medical degree or a doctorate, you can use the abbreviation Dr. With professions such as a judge or professor, you should write out the full title, such as Judge Brown or Professor White.

 When addressing more than one person, you should write out each name individually and separate them by commas.
 For example, “Dear Ms. Smith, Mr. Jones, and Mr. Brown.”
 If you’re sending a letter to a married couple who shares the same name, you can address the individuals as “Dear Mr. and Mrs. Jones.”